Multidialogo/multidialogo.github.io/challenges/backend-python-dev.md

 Almost every challenge consists in delivering a working feature pull request to one of the milestones currently opened on our projects.

-Any project has a contribution guideline that must be respect in order to become acceptable.
+Any project has a contribution guideline that must be respect in order to contribute.

 ## Challenges by project